Priytam/statemachine/README.md

 ## Purpose
 *To write a state machine system in easy and effective way*

-If your system requires managing states like below consider this tool as your life saver
+If your system requires managing complex states like below consider this tool as your life saver
 <div>
     <img src="doc/state0.png" height="200" width="300" title="State example 1">
     <img src="doc/state1.png" height="200" width="400" title="State example 1">